Project-X-Mods/coffeelinux/README.md

 2. A Cinnamon/Gnome Desktop Environment to be modern, yet familiar in all the right ways.
 (Always the latest version/s due to Arch being a rolling release.)

 2a.
-Coffee wallpapers in user pictures folder and default location.
+Coffee wallpapers in default location (might need to be set manually).

 2b.
 Blended Cinnamon DE w/Gnome built in as well, uses GDM and Mutter to be different than Mint in some other ways lol.